stoermelder/vcvrack-packone/docs/trial-and-error/Mb.md

 - **Search threshold** — Controls how fuzzy the fuzzy search matching is.
 Lower values (default 0.5) show more results with looser matching, while higher values (1.0) require closer matches.

-- **Favorite modes** — MB supports three favorite modes (VCVRACK, MB, or BOTH) controlling how favorites are stored and displayed.
+- **Favorite modes** — MB supports two favorite modes (VCV Rack / MB) controlling how favorites are stored and displayed.

 - **Magnifier overlay** — When enabled, hovering over a module preview in the browser shows a zoomed magnification loupe following the cursor.